stefcenti2022/PyBer_Analysis/README.md

 | Suburban  | $30.97                |
 | Urban     | $24.53                |

-The summary bubble chart is included here as well to focus on the "Average Fare($)" on the vertical axis with the "Total Number of Rides (Per City) on the horizontal axis.
+The summary bubble chart is included here with a focus on the "Average Fare($)" on the vertical axis with the "Total Number of Rides (Per City)" on the horizontal axis.

 <img src="./analysis/Fig1.png" alt="Summary Bubble Chart" width="600"/>